About i-Base guides

-All guides are available online as web pages and as PDF downloads.
+All guides are available in print and online as web pages and as PDF files.

 Print copies can be ordered online.
 These are free to individuals and UK-based clinics and support groups.

-We like our resources to be translated into over 30 languages.
+We like our resources to be translated – now into more than 35 languages.

-This can include adapting the text when this is needed.
-See:
+Tamslations can include adapting the text when this is needed.
+See: Adapting i-Base materials (i-base.info/adapting-materials).

 - Information needs to be clear, concise, accurate, relevant and up-to-date.